 The last and final stage of residential treatment in California for women is the Extended Care Phase.
 This step includes bringing women closest to their families and integrating them further into the recovery process.

 It is considered the minimum level of residential care; due to the amount of independence each woman has earned.
 During this phase of treatment, each woman will continue to receive individual, family, and group counseling.
 Additionally, they can now further practice the tools of their recovery in the community.

-In the Extended Care Phase, you and your counselors make preparations prior to discharge and create relapse prevention plans to avoid triggers.
+In the Extended Care Phase, you and your counselors make preparations prior to discharge; creating a relapse prevention plan to avoid triggers is part of this.
 Having a solidified aftercare plan will be essential.
 Though minimal supervision is a benefit of progressing this far, attendance of regularly scheduled meetings will be required.
 All therapy and counseling will remain available, though the most intensive can be on an as-needed basis.